 We have all woken from a dream in the middle of the night, and the dream has been very vivid and full of meanings.
 Then you fall back to sleep knowing that you will remember it because it was so intense.
 You may have even started to yourself ‘that was so amazing I know I’ll remember that in the morning.’
 However when you wake the memory is gone.
 Just the understanding that you had a powerful dream experience remains.
 Well, you are not alone.
 You can change this by keeping a bedside dream journal.

 What Are Dreams?

-People like you us and Psychologist all the way back to ancient wise men and Shamans have been questioning their true meanings for a long time.
-If you look at some the famous scientists, artists, psycho-analysts of history dreams were a major contributor to their work.
+People like you and Psychologists all the way back to ancient wise men and Shamans have been questioning their true meanings for a long time.
+If you look at some of the famous scientists, artists, psycho-analysts of history dreams were a major contributor to their work.

 “It is not intellect, but intuition which advances humanity.”

-“What I say is more often felt through intuition than thought through intellect.” – Albert Einstein
+“What I say is more often felt through intuition than thought through the intellect.” – Albert Einstein

 There are many other examples of these type of discoveries and inventions made in the dream state including:

 - The unearthing of the principle and structure of the benzene ring by August Kekule.